Murad07/volunteer-network/README.md

 ### Features:
 -	Make a home page with all volunteer services, fetch all data from the database.
+- Firebase auth login system.
--	Users can participate in a volunteer activity by Sign In and manage his/her activity.
+-	Users can participate in a volunteer activity by Sign In.
+- Volunteer activity cancel option.
+- Admin panel to manage admin responsibility.
 -	Admin is able to add new volunteer services and manage User activity.

 ### Frontend: